Lanssi/MNIST/README.md

-#My MNIST Project
+# My MNIST Project

-##This is my first step to Deep Learning
+This is my first step to Deep Learning
-##I want to re-implement the MNIST with 2 types of Network, which respectively are:
+The goal is re-implementing the MNIST project with 2 types of Network, which respectively are:
-##Fully connected Nueral Network(or FC), and
+Fully connected Nueral Network(or FC), and
-##Convolutional Nueral Netowrk(or CNN)
+Convolutional Nueral Netowrk(or CNN)

-##File Structure:
+# File Structure:
-###data: store the MNIST data, including training set samples and labels, test set samples and labels
+`data`: where the MNIST data is stored, including training set samples and labels, test set samples and labels
+`__main__.py`: The main file, containing operations of loading datasets, training and testing the model
-###FC: Include the code of FC Network
+`FC.py`: definition of FC Network
-###CNN: Include the code of CNN Network
+`CNN.py`: definition the code of CNN Network